andmoredev/andmoredev/content/blog/how-to-run-aws-sdk-with-sso.md

 +++
+title = "Running AWS SDK locally" date = 2023-01-31T00:00:00Z
+draft = false
-title = "How to run AWS SDK locally when using AWS SSO" date = 2023-01-27T00:00:00Z draft = true description = "Find out the different ways you can leverage AWS SSO to run code using the AWS SDK" tags = ["AWS", "SDK", "IAM", "SSO"]
+description = "Lear how to setup locally to run the AWS SDK using SSO and named profiles" tags = ["AWS", "SDK", "IAM", "SSO"]
 [[images]]
   src = "img/how-to-run-aws-sdk-with-sso/01.jpg"
   alt = "Engineers working in laptops" stretch = "stretchH"
 +++
-When using Access Keys I got used to setting the default profile in my credentials file and it all just worked.
-When I began having to manage more accounts and switched to SSO updating the default profile becomes more of a pain.
-I will show a couple of ways you can easily authenticate the SDK when using named profiles.
+When using Access Keys I got used to setting the default profile in my credentials file and it worked just fine.
+When I began having to manage more accounts and switched to SSO, updating the default profile becomes more of a pain.
+I will show you a couple of ways to authenticate the SDK using named profiles.

-We will be walking through the steps to authenticate the AWS SDK against a specific AWS Account using the following methods:
+I will be showing how to authenticate the AWS SDK against a specific AWS Account using the following methods:
-1. Setting Environment Variables
+1. Setting environment variables
-2. Getting Credentials in the code.
+2. Getting credentials in the code.

-## Setting Environment Variables
+## Setting environment variables
 The easiest way you can run the AWS SDK from your local machine is by setting the AWS_PROFILE environment variable (if not set it will default to the *default* profile).

-In your terminal you can set the AWS_PROFILE environment variable so that when the SDK is used it will find the profile from the `~/.aws/config` file and use those credentials.
-In our case using AWS SSO you will have to be logged in by running `aws sso login --profile my-profile`
+In your terminal you can set the AWS_PROFILE environment variable so the SDK can find the profile from the `~/.aws/config` file and use those values.
+When using AWS SSO you will need to log in by running `aws sso login --profile my-profile`

 *I couldn't get it to use the default region from the *config* file, so you will also have to set the AWS_REGION environment variable to make this work.*

-**How do you set Environment Variables?**
+**How do you set environment variables?**
 Linux/macOS
 ```powershell
 $ export AWS_PROFILE=my-profile